martindupras/LivePedalboardSuite/LivePedalboardSystem/SystemSpecification_ModularGuitarPedalboard.md

   - Status messages and errors
 - Updates the display in real time as navigation and execution progress.

+### 3.5 Command Tree Path Resolution (Runtime)
+When no explicit path is provided to `LivePedalboardSystem.new(path)`, the JSON path is resolved with this precedence:
+1. `Platform.userExtensionDir/MDclasses/LivePedalboardSystem/MagicPedalboardCommandTree.json`
+2. `Platform.userExtensionDir/LivePedalboardSuite/LivePedalboardSystem/UserState/MagicPedalboardCommandTree.json`
+3. `Platform.userExtensionDir/LivePedalboardSuite/LivePedalboardSystem/MagicPedalboardCommandTree.json`

+If none exist, the repo default path is returned and the import warns.

+### 3.6 Acceptance & Demo Constraints
+- **Audio**: generated sources only (no `SoundIn`).
+- **Exclusivity (Option A)**: NEXT is silenced at source except during crossfades.
+- **A/B XOR**: at any time exactly one sink (A or B) is audible; demos verify this.
+- **GUI**: single MagicDisplayGUI window; UI updates via `AppClock` only.

 ## 4. Operational Workflow

 1. **System Initialization**